istio/istio.io/content/docs/concepts/multicluster-deployments/index.md

 a single controllable composite application.

-For applications up to a certain size, all of the microservices comprising the application can be running on a single orchestration platform (e.g., kubernetes cluster).
+For applications up to a certain size, all of the microservices comprising the application can be running on a single orchestration platform (e.g., Kubernetes cluster).
 However, for many reasons such as scale, redundancy, etc., most applications will eventually need to be distributed and have some of their services running elsewhere.